 As part of the urea cycle, citrulline is essential for detoxifying the body of ammonia and lactate; in turn, citrulline use leads to rapid improvements in physical performance and peak power production.

-Tip: The key with L-citrulline is to use research-backed doses since many inferior pre-workout products use a paltry 500 mg dose.
+The key with L-citrulline is to use research-backed doses since many inferior pre-workout products use a small 500 mg dose.

 Since the body is in a constant state of maintaining water balance, glycerol helps pull water into muscle cells and create a fuller appearance.
 It is crucial to hydrate adequately when taking glycerol to maximize its blood flow and pump-promoting properties.

-This is exactly why we include a hefty dose of Hydromax® in PUMP SURGE – the most potent non-stimulant pump + nootropic pre-workout on the market.
+This is exactly why we include a hefty dose of Hydromax® in PUMP SURGE, the most potent non-stimulant pump and nootropic pre-workout on the market.

 Amino acids are great for decreasing muscle damage and enhancing recovery.
 They are essential for repairing tissue, especially in the muscles, bones, skin, and hair.
 Aminos also play a part in the function of organs, glands, tendons, and arteries.

-Branched-chain amino acids (BCAAs) have many physiological benefits, including decreasing muscle damage and promoting muscle protein synthesis when taken before and/or after exercise.
+Branched-chain amino acids (BCAAs) have many physiological benefits, including decreasing muscle damage and promoting muscle protein synthesis when taken before or after exercise.

-Essential Amino Acids (EAAs) contribute to protein synthesis directly, as opposed to reducing muscle breakdown.
-Consumption of EAAs pre-exercise elicits a greater protein synthesis response than when consumed post-exercise.
+Essential amino acids (EAAs) contribute to protein synthesis directly, as opposed to reducing muscle breakdown.
+Consumption of EAAs pre-exercise creates a greater protein synthesis response than when consumed post-exercise.